sstelfox/patronus_fati/SQLITE_TRANSITION_NOTES.md

 ConnectionVisibility:

 * Key -> hash(ap bssid + client mac)
 * WindowStart -> integer, unix timestamp of beginning of visibility window
 * Visbility -> bitstring / integer, required, must be > 0
 * LastVisibility -> bitstring / integer, must be >= 0

-I may need to add 'first seen' as a unix timestamp into this table to handle the duration field in the connection->disconnect messages.
-It may also not be needed if pulse is not doing anything with it.

-ProbeVisbility:

-* Key -> hash(client mac + essid)
-* WindowStart -> integer, unix timestamp of beginning of visibility window
-* Visbility -> bitstring / integer, required, must be > 0
-* LastVisibility -> bitstring / integer, must be >= 0